ethereum/remix-project/apps/remix-ide/docs/FAQ.md

 **Q:** How to verify a contract that imports other contracts?

-**A:**  The verification tool does not recursively go through the import statments in a contract.
+**A:**  The verification tool does not recursively go through the import statements in a contract.
 So can only verify a 'flattened' contract.

 There is a plugin called `Flattener` which will stuff all the original code and the imported code into a single file.